necrashter/SaShiMi-796/README.md

 ## Training Script

-Since the training on the full dataset takes a lot of time, we have created a dedicated training scripts for that instead of putting it into the Jupyter Notebooks.
+Since the training on the full dataset takes a lot of time, we have created a dedicated training script for that instead of putting it into the Jupyter Notebooks.

 The script named `train.py` will train the SaShiMi model on the Youtube Mix dataset located at `./datasets/youtube-mix/train/` and save the model checkpoints at `./models/ym-8l/` after each epoch:
 ```bash